 Booking.com

-I use this to search for deals on hotels, local guesthouses and hotels in areas where hostels and other ultra-cheap accommodation may not be as widespread.
-You can also browse accommodations according to preferences such as being near the main monuments and attractions, the beach or shopping districts, which I think is a nifty addition!
+I use Booking.com to search for deals on hotels, local guesthouses and hotels in areas where hostels and other budget accommodations may not be as widespread.
+You can also browse accommodations according to preferences, such as those near the main monuments and attractions, the beach or shopping districts, which I think is a nifty addition.

 - Find the perfect hotel in your budget →